 Anime and Manga

 - Insane Casca during the Retribution arc in Berserk.
-Not only does Guts, who has a right to her being her protector, want her, but everybody is taking Casca in this arc, primarily the pagans who want to make her their queen and the Holy See who want to burn her at the stake.
+Not only does Guts, who was once her lover before the horrible events that took her mind went down and has sworn to be her protector, want her, but everybody is after Casca in this arc, primarily the pagans who want to make her their queen and the Holy See and Bishop Mozgus who want to burn her as a witch.

 - Naruto.
 Sasuke becomes this after he leaves the Leaf Village.
 Jinchurikis provide a straighter example.